National Start-up Day: 5 Big trends to watch out for in 2023

 Funding in early-stage start-ups has seen a steady rise over the years.
 They raised $1.3 billion, $2.5 billion, and $2.8 billion in CY20, CY21, and CY22 respectively.
 The average ticket size of the deals was around $4 million.

-Investors told BT that investors have pressed the pause button on growth-stage and late-stage funding.
-They will pick up in the latter half of 2023 or towards the end once the market conditions improve.
+Investors have pressed the pause button on growth-stage and late-stage funding.
+A few investors revealed that the funding will pick up either in the latter half of 2023 or towards the end once the market conditions improve.
 And the dry powder which is waiting to be deployed will most likely go into the early-stage start-ups.

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today